utsaslab/RECIPE/P-HOT/README.md

 ordered index, `P-HOT` shows **1.4x**, **1.27x**, **1.34x**, and **1.49x** better performance in YCSB Load and workload A, B, C respectively using random integer keys while **0.70x** worse in workload E.

-**Support**.
-Insert, Update, Point Lookup, and Range Scan operations.
-Works for both integer and string keys.
+**Support**. `P-HOT` provides Insert, Update, Point Lookup, and Range Scan operations.
+Each operation works for both integer and string keys.
+However, note that the length of string keys are restricted to 255 bytes.

 **Use Case**. `P-HOT` would be useful to be employed for the applications consisting of read-dominated workloads mixed with point and range queries.
 `P-HOT` would not be suitable for insertion-dominated workloads as it requires excessive cache line flushes for persistency due to copy-on-write scheme.